captbaritone/grats-relay-example/README.md

 pnpm run start
 ```

+The `start` script will run both the client and server in watch mode, including both Grats and Relay compilers.

-This should open a browser window to `http://localhost:1234` where you can see the app running.
+It should also open a browser window to `http://localhost:1234` where you can see the app running.

 To see the GraphiQL Playground, go to `http://localhost:4000/graphql` in your browser.